 Sustainable Architecture – How and Why

-The challenge for the architects was to design a building that was efficient in terms of logistics and energy and to successfully integrate it into the unspoiled landscape of the Upper Garda Park at Lake Garda in Italy.
+The challenge with sustainable architecture was to design a building that was efficient in terms of logistics and energy and to successfully integrate it into the unspoiled landscape of the Upper Garda Park at Lake Garda in Italy.
 This was overcome by designing a series of buildings set into the hillside, blending seamlessly with the features of the landscape.

-We use mainly local and natural materials throughout the resort – this includes chemical-free water based paint on the walls, natural and untreated cotton for all fabrics, olive wood from the Garda for parquet flooring, Italian walnut for furniture and red Verona marble for flooring.
+We use mainly local and natural materials throughout the eco-resort; this includes chemical-free water based paint on the walls, natural and untreated cotton for all fabrics, olive wood from the Garda for parquet flooring, Italian walnut for furniture and red Verona marble for flooring.